mastermind79832/CrazyBirdGame-Unity/README.md

 # CrazyBirdGame-Unity
 This is a game made with unity and flappy bird assets.
 In this have to pass the pipe without hitting them.
-The aim of this game is to hit as much score as you can and die. or else your score will keep on reducing till you die with score zero.
+The aim of this game is to hit as high a score as you can and die. or else your score will keep on reducing till you die with a score of zero.
 Either you play till you die or die to score.

 # Features
 - Mouse click to fly
-- Infinte pipe spawning
+- Infinite pipe spawning
 - Save Highscore
-- Hitting pipe decreases score
+- Hitting a pipe decreases the score
 - Passing pipe increases score
-- Score less than zero or hitting floor of out of screen leads to death.
+- Score of less than zero or hitting the floor or out of screen leads to death.
 - Slow-motion after death.

 # Screenshots